hejsekvojtech/hackintosh/README.md

 I usually nuke the entire directory content as I won't probably never use those debugging tools.
 Also according to the guide linked below it is better to do so anyways.

-For troubleshooting purposes I have kept the 'OpenShell.efi' tool

 ## Creating the USB installer

 Go see this detailed guide: <https://dortania.github.io/OpenCore-Desktop-Guide/installer-guide/>